ddspringle/framework-one-secure-auth/README.md

 2. Create a database and generate the user database table (MSSQL SQL provided in the 'database' folder)
 3. Create a datasource for your database in your CFML engine's admin
 4. Configure an object cache, if one is not already defined (Railo/Lucee)
-5. Modify encryption keys/algorithms/encoding in Application.cfc (use [generateSecretKey()](http://cfdocs.org/generatesecretkey) (or http://www.dvdmenubacks.com/key.cfm) to generate keys)
+5. Modify encryption keyring and master key location in Application.cfc
 6. Modify cookieName and timeoutSession variables in Application.cfc
 7. Browse to webroot and enjoy!